-Farm Aid 2019
+Farm Aid 2023

-Farm Aid’s annual festival is a an all-day celebration of music and family farmers featuring a unique lineup of artists and genres, along with family farm-identified, local and organic foods as part of our HOMEGROWN Concessions®.
+Farm Aid’s annual festival is an all-day celebration of music and family farmers featuring a unique lineup of artists and genres, along with family farm-identified, local and organic foods as part of our HOMEGROWN Concessions®.

-Watch & Listen
+How to Watch & Listen

 Watch the Webcast

-Watch the show on your computer, phone, or tablet.
-If you have a “smart TV,” Apple TV, Roku, or other streaming device, you can watch the webcast on Farm Aid’s YouTube channel (just search for “Farm Aid” and you should see us streaming live).
+Farm Aid 2023 will stream live in HD at farmaid.org, starting at 11:30am EDT.
+Watch the festival on your computer, phone, or tablet.
+If you have a “smart TV,” Apple TV, Roku, or other streaming device, you can watch the webcast on Farm Aid’s YouTube channel.

 Listen on SiriusXM